 燃料電池や水素エネルギー利用については、世界的に研究開発が進んでおり、一般市民の間にもこれに対する期待が高まっておりますが、やや人気が先行し過ぎているようにも思われます。小生自身はこの方面の知識も情報も十分ではありませんが、現在参加している米国のあるEメール会議に最近出た1つの意見をご紹介します。要するに、燃料電池も水素エネルギーもいろいろ技術的に未解決の問題を沢山抱えており、コストがかかり過ぎるという経済的な問題もある、これらの問題が近い将来に解決されるという見通しは全く立っていない、おそらく我々が生きている間にはこれが実用エネルギーとして広く普及することはありえないだろう、という意見で、どうやらこの辺が常識的な見方のようです。また、日本におけるこの分野の研究開発が他国に較べてどの程度進んでいるのか、遅れているのかも知っておきたいところです(この論者は日本は遅れていると見ているようです)。これらの点に関してコメントや反論、補足意見がある方はどうぞご自由に。--KK

-New York City and a number of other cities have been running a
+New York City and a number of other cities have been

 fleet of fuel celled powered buses for a number of years now.